First published on Monday, October 14, 2024

 Get your disciplinary procedure right

 A clear and fair disciplinary procedure is essential for managing employee issues in a way that is legally compliant and respectful to your staff.
-By following these steps—investigation, hearing, decision, and appeal—you ensure that any action taken is based on evidence and carried out in line with UK employment laws.
+By following these steps—investigation, hearing, decision, and appeal—you ensure that any action taken is based on evidence and carried out in line with Australian employment laws.

 This helps protect your business from potential legal claims while providing employees with the opportunity to correct their behaviour and continue contributing positively to your organisation.

 And to help you make sure your procedure is right, fair and in line with law—we’ve got you covered.
-With 24/7 HR and employment law advice and a comprehensive HR library packed with policies, templates and disciplinary documents, all designed to save you time and keep your business in line with the law.
+With 24/7 HR and employment relations advice and a comprehensive HR library packed with policies, templates and disciplinary documents, all designed to save you time and keep your business in line with the law.

 Book a free demo to see for yourself how BrightHR can help you and your business today!